On-prem Agent logs

 The OPA logger creates a new log file at the start of each day, based to the on-premise system time.
 It also creates a new log file after the file size exceeds 20 MB.
 To identify the multiple log files of the same day, the system numbers them sequentially.

 You can access the OPA log files in the agent folder.
-The OPA retains only the most recent 60 files, or at most 20 GB of files.
+The OPA retains logs for a maximum of 60 days, or at most 20 GB of files.

 # Scenario 1: logging up to 20 MB